Drumright, Oklahoma: Education

 Drumright School District includes approximately 500 students in two school buildings.
 Bradley Elementary serves Pre-K, Kindergarten, and 1st through 5th.
 Cooper Middle School serves 6th through 8th, while in another part of the same building, Drumright High School serves 9th through 12th.

-Central Tech, the marketing name for the Central Technology Center, previously Central Vo-Tech, is an affiliate of Oklahoma CareerTech, the state’s system of career and technology education.
+Central Tech, the marketing name for the Central Technology Center, previously Central Vo-Tech, is an affiliate of Oklahoma CareerTech, the state's system of career and technology education.
 Central Tech offers full-time and short-term classes in a large variety of fields.

 Parks and attractions

-The Drumright Monthly Market, where hundreds of visitors come, seeking crafts and delicacies from all over the region.
-First Saturday of every month April through December.

 Drumright buildings sport multiple murals, including the Oil Patch Collage Mural on the Sugar Plum Antiques Building, the American Flag Mural on the Drumright Fire Department Building, the Way Park Mural on the Boomtown Theatre Building, and the Drumright Street Scene of 1920 Mural on the Citizen's Insurance Agency Building.
 Additional murals are inside the Drumright Historical Museum.

 The Drumright Historical Museum is housed in a 1915 Santa Fe Depot which is on the National Register of Historic Places, and has old railroad cars, but focuses on the unique history of the first great oil discovery in Oklahoma in 1912, leading to the Drumright Field producing more oil than any other in the world by 1917.

 Whitlock Park features a splashpad, skateboard park, a stage for special events, pavilions, a playground for young kids, and walking paths.

 Way Park features a gazebo for musical performances.

+Dunbar Park has a gazebo for picnics.

 Judy Shelton Burris Park has a Dog Park and a basketball court.

 Garrett Park in Country Club Heights has a basketball court.

+The Deborah Guillot Bright Nature Preserve is at the corner of E Oak and N Oklahoma.

 The following sites are NRHP-listed: